Fleas and Ticks Suck

 My personal Choice

-Among these medicines for the treatment of ticks and fleas I have tried, I am strongly recommending Comforits because its effects tend to last little bit longer in comparison to other brands and is also quite cheaper compared to Bravecto.
+Among these medicines for the treatment of ticks and fleas I have tried, I am strongly recommending Comforits because its effects of killing fleas tend to happen faster and at a much higher success rate in comparison to other brands and is also quite cheaper compared to Bravecto.

 The way you apply the medication, whether topical or oral, of your choice can be indeed very helpful in the elimination of these problematic fleas and ticks on your beloved pooches.
 However, you must also remember to regularly clean up in your house (especially your carpets and bed sheets where your pets usually lie down or sleep).
 Another important thing to remember is to maintain a proper schedule for both bathing and grooming your dogs.
 An occasional trip to the vet is also beneficial.
 These parasites are not only disgusting, but they can also harm both the owners and the dog’s lives, thus it is important to get rid of them as soon as possible.

 Ultimately, no two dogs are alike.
 Although I have had much success with Comfortis and continue to give it to my dog, I would like to hear your thoughts on which flea medicine or method you’ve used to get rid of fleas- So what do you use?